 - Set up the entire seed list, including reference seeds, for version B (the test version, which has the variation you wish to test).

-- Ensure matching IDs are set up correctly for each version, so your tests display correctly and accurately in Inbox Monitor.
+- Ensure matching IDs are set up correctly for each version, so your tests display correctly and accurately in Return Path Platform or Inbox Monitor.

-- Deploy both versions A and B to Inbox Monitor along with your next campaign.
+- Deploy both versions A and B to Return Path Platform or Inbox Monitor along with your next campaign.

 - Note the results of each version.
 What are the inbox placement, spam and missing rates for each version?

 - Check your other data sources for each version to help measure success.
 Did one version lead to more reads, conversions or higher average order value?

 - Repeat the test according to your plan until you see conclusive results.
 If you don’t see a difference in performance, reassess and try different test.